 Go on an adventure in Cape Town

-Vancouver’s West End guys and girls
+Vancouver’s West End Guys and Girls

-In a similar vein, Vancouver in Canada boasts majestic mountains, vast rainforests and glittering water alongside a cosmopolitan city center full of magnificent modern architecture.
+In a similar vein, Vancouver in Canada boasts majestic mountains, vast rainforests, and glittering water alongside a cosmopolitan city center full of magnificent modern architecture.

 Reykjavik for a Pride fiesta

-Tranquil getaways in Taipei
+Tranquil Getaways in Taipei

 Bring out your inner goddess in Kathmandu

 From Nepal, it is a healthy climb into the Himalayan mountains, with several LGBTQI+ tour operators offering their services for the trip.
-Alternatively, hang out in Kathmandu for eight days at the end of the summer, and you can enjoy festivals that include the spectacle of the Procession of the Kumari, who is anointed as a living goddess.
+Alternatively, hang out in Kathmandu for eight days at the end of summer, and you can enjoy festivals that include the spectacle of the Procession of the Kumari, who is anointed as a living goddess.

 Final thoughts